jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/45-japan.md

-+++
-title= "Japan"
+---
+title: "Japan (Wo)"
-heading= "Chapter 45"
+heading: "Chapter 45"
+date: 2021-11-18
-description= "The country of Wo is northeast of Canton.
-It is currently called Ji-pon, meaning a country near where the sun rises." author= "Chau Ju Kua" image= "/flags/jp.png" linkb= "/research/chau-ju-kua/chun-fan-chi/44-korea" linkbtext= "Korea" linkf= "/research/chau-ju-kua/chun-fan-chi/46-hainan" linkftext= "Hainan" date = "2022-01-07"
+description: "The country of Wo is northeast of Canton.
+It is currently called Ji-pon, meaning a country near where the sun rises."
-+++
+image: "/flags/jp.png"
+author: "Chau Ju Kua"
+---

 Activity | Method